ToussaintJ/teklid-github-pages/_posts/2022-06-01-debugging.md

 Code spelunking is like exploring dark caves where bugs hide in shadows.
 Armed with a virtual torch, you traverse nested loops, examine variable tunnels, and discover logic chambers.
 Who knew code could be this mysterious?

 ![Code Spelunking](/assets/images/code_spelunking.png)
-Generate the image of a coder spelunking into the depths of code caves to find hidden bugs.

 ## The Whimsical Watchdog: Rubber Duck Debugging